AndrewNewcomb/orleans-book-mofd/readme.md

 - Book has GetStreamProvider used from the RobotGrain constructor.
   - This gave 'Unhandled exception.
 System.ArgumentException: Passing a half baked grain as an argument.
 It is possible that you instantiated a grain class explicitly, as a regular object and not via Orleans runtime or via proper test mocking'
   - Fixed it by using making the calls from within OnActivateAsync.
+- Testing
+  - How to test that it that RobotGrain publishes to the stream?
+  - How to test that the SubscriberGrain consumes messages?
+  - How to test that the StreamSubscriber consumes messages?
+  - Found some test code at https://github.com/dotnet/orleans/tree/main/test/Tester/StreamingTests